DHBWMannheim/MachineLearning/README.md

     print("Label:", label_batch.numpy()[i])
 ```

-    Tweet: b'Rather tired.
-But, the morning shows promise with the rising sun.  #fb'
+    Tweet: b'is it just me or the new chrome browser is really buggy and slow '
+    Label: 0
+    Tweet: b'It took days to type this  re: http://ff.im/3vMwf'
     Label: 4
-    Tweet: b"g'morning!! twittersss!!!  wake up!!!"
+    Tweet: b'@nadhiyamali now u plan to give me nightmares  i keep on adding people thinking, could be colleagues from other branches or journalists'
     Label: 4
-    Tweet: b'my favourite patient died today, what a downer '
-    Label: 0

 @matthias